arihoatwib/Fraud-Detection-Using-ML-Model/README.md

 * Split the parameters into training and testing sets.
 * Train the different models and get their accuracies and MSE & R2 scores even after tuning the hyper-parameters.
 * Even build a neural network and tune the parameters of their.
-* But Decision Tree Classifier Model gives promising performance on this dataset and classify and fit to the target variable with upto 99.97%.
+* But Random Forest Classifier Model gives promising performance on this dataset and classify and fit to the target variable with upto 99.97%.
 * Save the model into `.joblib` extension file and create a front-end for it.
 * Also creating a `requirements.txt` file for the model and website build-up.
 * Create a front-end using **FLASK** framework and create a user-friendly template.